Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 #### English B1-

-- When I joined EPAM company, my English was not enough to work with foreign colleagues.
+- When I joined EPAM company, my English was not enough for efficient work with foreign colleagues.
 I decided to attend English classes and for that reason I had to pass English assessment.
 As a result of speaking assessment in Nov 2020, my English was evaluated as **B1- (low intermediate)**